wizgurl101/my-budgety-backend/README.md

 ## Dev Setup

+### Setup pre-commit hooks

+1. Copy the file pre-commit.sample to .git/hooks/pre-commit
+2. Removed the .sample extension and deleted the pre-commit file in the .git/hooks folder

 ### Add an .env file to the root folder of the project with the following content:

 - GOOGLE_APPLICATION_CREDENTIALS="{unknown}"